Lakin, William

 William Lakin played half-a-dozen times in Exeter City’s first season in the Football League.
 He joined the club from Barnsley and later played for Doncaster Rovers.

-After playing in junior football in the Sheffield area for Woodhouse, William joined Barnsley in 1919, where he appeared in five league matches.
-He also played in an FA Cup giant killing in the First round on January 10th 1920 in front of an attendance of 32,000, when Barnsley beat First Division West Bromwich Albion 1-0.
+After playing in Sheffield junior football for Woodhouse, William joined Barnsley in 1919 where he appeared in five league matches.
+He also played in an FA Cup giant-killing in January 1920 when Barnsley beat West Bromwich Albion 1-0.

-It is possible that William was killed in an explosion at Barnsley Main Colliery on the 16th February 1942.
+It is believed William was killed in an explosion at Barnsley Main Colliery on 16 February 1942.

 Appearances